4dn-dcic/tibanna/docs/execution_json.rst

     )

 :secondary_files:
     - A dictionary of the same format as `input_file` but contains secondary files.
-The keys must match the input argument name of the CWL where the secondary file belongs.
+The keys must match the input argument name of the CWL/WDL where the secondary file belongs.
     - (e.g.

     ::